 Vegetable Beef Soup can be prepared in a million different ways, but my recipe for Old Fashioned Vegetable Beef Soup is the absolute best for two reasons.

 - The Flavor.
-My recipe for vegetable beef soup is richly flavored with red wine, Worcestershire sauce, oregano, thyme, and horseradish.
+The soup is richly flavored with red wine, Worcestershire sauce, oregano, thyme, and horseradish.
 The wine adds depth to the soup, the seasonings keep your palate intrigued, and the horseradish gives a subtle flavor to the soup while also helping to tenderize the beef.

 - The Cooking Method for the Vegetables.
 I add the vegetables to the soup in stages.
 It sounds complicated, but it is just as easy as dumping, stirring, and simmering.
 This method prevents overcooked, soggy vegetables and gives the soup a fresher taste.

-Bottom line--this is the ONLY recipe you need to make a Vegetable Beef Soup that is hearty, flavorful, comforting, and most importantly, loved by your family!
+Bottom line, this is the ONLY recipe you need to make a Vegetable Beef Soup that is hearty, flavorful, comforting, and most importantly, enjoyed by all.

 Notes on Ingredients

-- Stew Meat: Purchase a package labeled stew meat, or a chuck or round roast and cut into 1-inch cubes.
-You may need to cut your stew meat if larger than 1-inch cubes.
+- Stew Meat: You can either use a package labeled stew meat, or a chuck or round roast and cut into 1-inch cubes.

-- Diced Tomatoes: If your family does not care for the texture of diced tomatoes, use one 14.5oz can of tomato sauce or crushed tomatoes in its place.
+- Diced Tomatoes: If your family does not care for the texture of diced tomatoes, use tomato sauce or crushed tomatoes in their place.